 After scouring the web for new granola recipes, I wasn’t finding anything that suited my needs.
 I wanted to keep this version low-sugar, but not lose a lot of sweetness and flavor.

-Don’t stir the granola!
-Every granola recipe I see says to stir the mixture once or twice throughout the baking time.
+I like my granola chunky, and I recently learned a great tip from America’s Test Kitchen to help keep it that way: don’t stir the granola!
+Every granola recipe I’ve seen instructs you to stir the mixture once or twice throughout the baking time.
 ATK says for chunkier granola clusters, don’t stir the mixture and just wait to break it up once it is completely done baking.
+GENIUS!

+My granola turned out chunky – just the way I like it.
+Now I get spoonfuls of delicious granola clusters with every bite.
 It is also packed with spice from the cardamom and cinnamon, so I don’t find myself missing the added sugars that you see in typical packaged granola.

 - 1.5 cups rolled oats*